 Why Do I Need Socket Preservation?

 The jaw needs to have the correct thickness and structure for implant surgery.
 Implants are the most natural and long-lasting tooth replacement treatment.
 The socket preservation ensures the jaw is suitable for implants when the time comes.
 If there is not enough bone, the implant could be unsuccessful because it needs the jaw to anchor it in place.
 Not only that but missing teeth that are left can change your facial appearance.
 This is due to the jawbone thickness changing.
-The preservation procedure will make treatment in the future easier, more cost effective, faster and successful.
+The preservation procedure will make treatment in the future easier, more cost-effective, faster and successful.

-Another reason why the socket should be protected is to avoid issues such as dry socket.
+Another reason why the socket should be protected is to avoid issues such as a dry socket.
 This happens when the blood clot protecting the healing area becomes loose.
 The loose clot can expose the nerve underneath.
 It can also protect the bone around the roots and teeth.
 Protecting the bone level early will stop complications in the future.

-It is important look after yourself after a tooth extraction.
+It is important to look after yourself after a tooth extraction.
 You need to protect the gum line and keep the socket clean and comfortable until it heals.
 In some cases, your dentist might recommend not brushing the area or to brush with a very soft toothbrush for around a day after the extraction has taken place.
 Your dentist will discuss food and habits to avoid.
 Certain hard foods could lead to dry socket.

 We want the best for our patients.
 We want you to have to have the best care, dental hygiene and the best dental procedures.
-Contact us today if you have any concerns about your dental health or to enquire about our tooth implants, other treatments and more.
+Contact us today if you have any concerns about your dental health or to inquire about our tooth implants, other treatments and more.
 We are here to help.